Lanzador/Achievements/README.md

 ## What is supported?

+### Operating systems
+This was made and tested on Windows 7, but it should also support Linux.

 ### Emulators
 As of now, only Goldberg and Codex are supported, but more may be added later.